jcolag/CreditCardValidator/README.md

     new CreditCardRange() { "Bankcard", CreditCardType.Bankcard,
         "5610,560221-560225", { 16 }, false, true, true };

 That's an extreme case, of course, where all the work needs to be done by the programmer.
-If the card name can be derived from the enumerated type and the flags' defaults are correct:
+If the card name can be derived from the enumerated type and the flags' defaults are correct.
+For example, the four major carriers in the United States:

+    new CreditCardRange () { Issuer = CreditCardType.AmEx, Numbers = "34,37", Lengths = { 15 } };
-    new CreditCardRange() { Issuer = CreditCardType.Visa, Numbers = "4",
+    new CreditCardRange () { Issuer = CreditCardType.Visa, Numbers = "4", Lengths = { 16 } };
+    new CreditCardRange () {
+        Issuer = CreditCardType.MasterCard,
+        Numbers = "51-55",
+        Lengths = { 16 }
+    };
+    new CreditCardRange () {
+        Issuer = CreditCardType.Discover,
+        Numbers = "6011,622126-622925,644-649,65",
-        Lengths = { 16 } }
+        Lengths = { 16 }
+    };

-Note that they're not assigned anywhere.
-Each range object is stored and managed internally as part of the class.
+Note that the range objects aren't _assigned_ anywhere.
+Each object is stored and managed internally as part of the class.

+### Sources

+Apart from the issuers themselves, an obvious place to mine for updates to credit card numbers is the Wikipedia page on [Bank Card Numbers](https://en.wikipedia.org/wiki/Bank_card_number).
+Knowing the "new" (effective 2008!)
+Discover Card issuer ranges is like wizardry, in most circles.

 ## Usage